Zijun-Astro/Zijun-Astro.github.io/_pages/cv.md

   * Presented Research through the 2025 Harvard CGA Conference. -->
 {% endcomment %}

-* **06/2024 - 08/2024: Hubert Mack Thaxton Fellowship Intern, Department of Astronomy UW-Madison**
+* **06/2024 - 05/2025: Hubert Mack Thaxton Fellowship Intern, Department of Physics, UW-Madison**
 {% comment %}
 <!--  * Performed a mass constraint and TTV Analysis of the TOI-4468 system.
   * Utilized a Markov-Chain-Monte-Carlo fitting algorithm on both Radial Velocity Data and TESS Data. -->